mckenzielee/Qi-Docs/docs/Qi_Types.rst

 The SdsTypeBuilder also supports derived types.
-Note that you need not add the base types to SDS before using SdsTypeBuilder.
+Note that you need not add the base types to the Data Store before using SdsTypeBuilder.
+Base types are maintained within the SdsType.

 Working with SdsTypes when not using .NET
 ----------------------------------------

 SdsTypes must be built manually when .NET SdsTypeBuilder is unavailable.
-The following discussion refers to the types that are defined in
+The following discussion refers to the following types and are defined in
 `Python <https://github.com/osisoft/Qi-Samples/tree/master/Basic/Python>`__ and
 `JavaScript <https://github.com/osisoft/Sds-Samples/tree/master/Basic/JavaScript>`__ samples.
 Samples in other languages can be found here: `Samples <https://github.com/osisoft/Qi-Samples/tree/master/Basic>`__.